Microsoft has once again emphasised its new-found commitment to enabling its software to work alongside competing platforms.

 As well as these platforms, Microsoft says it is opening Office integration to any service provider that wishes to jump on board.
-Users will be able to see their favourite iOS cold storage apps within the Locations section of the Office app.

 The firm says that while iPhone and iPad owners get first dibs, the functionality will be coming to Android and universal Windows 10 apps soon too.